Financial Assistance Grants

 - Business & Economic Services

-A councils standardised rate revenue, is calculated for each council by multiplying its valuation base by the average rate across all Victorian councils over three years.
-Revenue raising capacity is calculated separately for each of the three major property classes (residential, commercial/industrial/other and farm) using a three year average of valuation data.
+The standardised rate revenue is calculated for each council by multiplying its valuation base by the average rate across all Victorian councils over four years.
+Revenue raising capacity is calculated separately for each of the three major property classes (residential, commercial/industrial/other and farm) using a four year average of valuation data.
 Revenue in lieu of rates received by some councils, is added to this calculation.

 A set of revenue adjustors is used in the formula and are designed to reflect differences between councils and take account of factors that impact on a council's relative capacity to raise revenue from user fees and charges.

-The local roads grant allocation model includes the calculation of a 'network cost' which draws on each council's road length (for all surface types) and traffic volumes, using average annual asset preservation costs for given traffic volume ranges.
+The local roads allocation includes the calculation of a 'network cost' which draws on each council's road length and traffic volumes.

 Average annual preservation costs for each traffic volume range are used in the allocation model to reflect the cost of local road maintenance and renewal.

-The methodology also includes a series of cost modifiers for freight loading, climate, materials, sub-grade conditions and strategic routes and takes account of the deck area of bridges on local roads.
+The methodology also includes a series of cost modifiers for freight loading, climate, sub-grade conditions, materials and strategic routes and takes account of the deck area of bridges on local roads.

 Five cost modifiers – freight loading, climate, materials, sub-grades and strategic routes – are used in the local roads model to take account of local conditions.
 The current information sheets for each of the cost modifiers, as well as a Local Roads Grants Model are available below.